Netflix/dynomite/README.md

 The ultimate goal with Dynomite is to be able to implement high availability and cross-datacenter replication on storage engines that do not inherently provide that functionality.
 The implementation is efficient, not complex (few moving parts), and highly performant.

+## Workflow

+The stable version of Dynomite is the [master]( https://github.com/Netflix/dynomite/tree/master ) branch.

+For questions or contributions, please consider reading [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md).

 ## Build

 To build Dynomite from source with _debug logs enabled_ and _assertions disabled_: